w-vi/web-ext-mapycz/README.md

 It just opens new tab with the http://mapy.cz/ search result.

-Install it form the [chrome webstore](https://chrome.google.com/webstore/detail/find-on-mapycz/gmogjpphjifpompcibhiafmlkhdmbbkb)
+Install it form the [chrome webstore](https://chrome.google.com/webstore/detail/find-on-mapycz/gmogjpphjifpompcibhiafmlkhdmbbkb).

+Or for Firefox on the [mozilla addons](https://addons.mozilla.org/en-US/firefox/addon/find-on-mapy-cz/).

 ## Screenshot